vharmers/vharmers.github.io/content/posts/opsec_mail.md

 ykman opengpg keys set-touch enc cached
 ```

-The commands above will configure the Key to require touch for authentication, singing and encryption operations.
+The commands above will configure the Key to require touch for authentication, signing and encryption operations.
 The action will be remembered for 15 seconds.
 This ensures the YubiKey will play nice with things like mail client plugins.
 You might want to set the value to 'off' for 'aut' if you use things like Ansible.
 Unless you like touching the YubiKey every 15 seconds during a run, its your party.

 **Step 9:** Move your master and sub keys to the card.
 The following code block will show you how to do this: